Tellus Primer

 Can you tell me about the Kingdom itself?

-I thought you’d never ask!
-I’ll try to keep it brief, but there is a lot to know, and much of this will come up in the campaign.
 The Kingdom of Westernesse is a Constitutional Monarchy.
 About thirty years after the war for independence from the Cathan Empire, the existing nobles who were functionally serving as governors and stewards drafted the Charter of Rule.
 This founded the kingdom and elevated Duchess Isolde Payne to be the first Queen.
 The kingdom comprises three duchies, Gilmore, Landon, and Lyonesse, and each of the duchies comprises numerous earldoms.

 There are many significant people, but what you should understand is, twenty years ago there was a foreign invasion that practically destroyed the Duchy of Gilmore, and while the invasion was repelled (aided in no small part by an arcane catastrophe), it was immediately followed by a deadly plague that only affected humans, and that which proceeded to kill off half the country in two years before mysteriously dying out.
 Between the war and the plague, the kingdom was left in turmoil, and laws in the Charter made replacing various rulers difficult.